Non-equivalence of quasilinear dynamical systems and their statistical closures: Results

-where we choose $\nu = 0.02$ and $\beta = \kappa = 0$ in (\ref{eq:vorticity}).
-These are known to support non-trivial dynamics in the resulting system \cite{Tobias2017}.
-QL (\cref{fig:kf:qlce2}a) predicts a time mean solution with non-zero mean and two harmonics, i.e. $m = 1$ (blue) and $m = 2$ (orange).
-As for the pointjet case, CE2 simulations are performed with unity rank initialisations of the second cumulant using the QL IC (\cref{fig:kf:qlce2}b) and the QL endpoint (EP) solution (\cref{fig:kf:qlce2}c).
+Now we give what we believe is the first example of disagreement. \Cref{fig:kf:qlce2} shows solutions for a case with Kolmogorov flow forcing $F(y) = -\cos y -8\cos 4y$, where we choose $\nu = 0.02$ and $\beta = \kappa = 0$ in (\ref{eq:vorticity}), which yields non-trivial dynamics in the resulting system \citep{Tobias2017}.
+QL (\cref{fig:kf:qlce2}a) predicts a long time solution with non-zero mean and two harmonics, i.e. $m = 1$ (blue) and $m = 2$ (orange).
+As for the pointjet case, CE2 simulations are performed with unit rank initialisations of the second cumulant using the QL IC (\cref{fig:kf:qlce2}b) and the QL endpoint (EP) solution (\cref{fig:kf:qlce2}c).
 Here, CE2 finds a single harmonic $m = 1$ in both cases, which disagrees with QL (\cref{fig:kf:qlce2}e shows the rank of $C^{(2)}$ collapsing to zero).
-The disagreement is accompanied by the increase in rank of $C^{(1)}$ from one to nearly fully rank as shown in \cref{fig:kf:qlce2}d{, indicative of a rank instability}.
+The disagreement is caused by the increase in rank of $C^{(1)}$ from unity to nearly fully rank as shown in \cref{fig:kf:qlce2}d, indicative of a ``rank instability''.

+To probe this disagreement, we re-run the CE2 simulation initialised using the QL {EP solution} with three separate modifications.
+First, in case I (\cref{fig:kf:ranks} panels a and b), energy is removed from the zonal wavenumber $m = 2$ in the IC so that the submatrix $C^{(2)}$ has zero rank initially {with the rest of the initial conditions unchanged}.
+Further, a unit rank random noise (power $10^{-12}$) is added to wavenumbers with $m > 2$.
+The resulting CE2 solution (\cref{fig:kf:ranks}a) disagrees with the QL EP (\cref{fig:kf:qlce2}a), the rank instability appearing again in $m =1$: see (\cref{fig:kf:ranks}b).
+Eigenvalue spectra of $C^{(1)}$ (inset of \cref{fig:kf:ranks}b) confirm that the additional eigenvalues contributing to its higher rank are non-zero.
+Hence, the disagreement observed {between the CE2 solution} and the QL solution in case I is attributable to a rank instability in $m=1$.

+Second, in case II (\cref{fig:kf:ranks} panels c and d) starting with the QL EP solution, the $m=0$ and $m=1$ components are frozen, thereby ensuring their unit ranks, while the $m = 2$ harmonic is assigned a small full rank perturbation.
+As previously, for CE2, the $m=2$ component decays away (\cref{fig:kf:ranks}c).
+Repeating the same experiment for QL (\cref{fig:kf:ranks}d), also now sees the $m=2$ component decay in agreement with CE2.
+This indicates that, if the same base state is considered for both systems, the zonal stability characteristics are the same.